3 Who We Are

 Community Psychologists’ Salaries and Earning Potential

 A common question among those considering Community Psychology as a career is, “What do community psychologists make as a salary?”
 Like most jobs, salaries vary according to job setting, geographic region, and job responsibilities.
-In Viola, Glantsman, Williams, and Stevenson (2017), 420 community psychologists completed The Diverse Careers in Community Psychology Survey.
+In Viola et al. (2017), 420 community psychologists completed The Diverse Careers in Community Psychology Survey.
 Respondents shared that the median salary range for a community psychologist was $75,000- $90,066 (as of 2015).
-The salary ranges were specific to the following job settings: consulting, government, non-profit, education, health care, and for-profit across various geographic regions.
+The salary ranges were specific to the following job settings: consulting, government, non-profit, education, healthcare, and for-profit across various geographic regions.
 Check out Viola and Glantsman (2017) to learn more about salaries in the field across work settings and job titles.

 - What organizations can you work with to gain more experience?